-A runaway couple go on an unforgettable journey in the faithful old RV they call The Leisure Seeker, traveling from Boston to The Ernest Hemingway Home in Key West.
-They recapture their passion for life and their love for each other on a road trip that provides revelation and surprise right up to the very end.
+A runaway couple go on an unforgettable journey in the faithful old RV they call "The Leisure Seeker", travelling from Boston, Massachusetts to The Ernest Hemingway Home in Key West, Florida.
+They recapture their passion for life and their love for each other on a road trip that provides revelation and surprise right up to the end.

 See more »

 Love Helen Mirren, who is something of a national treasure.
 Similarly, the subject matter and how the film was advertised (although being in the shadow of other films released at the same time, ones people are more likely to go and see, so was not advertised as much and wasn't done so enough) interested and appealed to me.

 While not a great film, 'The Leisure Seeker' to me was a good lovely film and achieved at what it set out to do, in portraying the realities of people's final stages and appreciating people you are with more or even more.
 For me, it is much better than the mixed reviews it's gotten, don't agree personally that it's wasted by the story or has little to say.
 Have not read the book, having had no knowledge of it, but regardless of how it compares will compare 'The Leisure Seeker' as a standalone and as an overall film.
 To me that is a much fairer way to judge, especially when there are films or adaptations that may be bad adaptations of source material but are good to great films on their own merits, old and new.

 Sure, surprises are very few, it is a predictable film.
 Especially the ending, one that is obvious too early and didn't ring true and somewhat contrived somehow to me.

 Also felt that the political elements were heavy-handed and not necessary.
 The accidental joining of the anti-Donald Trump rally is amusing, but for somebody who has gotten sick and tired of constantly hearing about Trump (will briefly say he is one of my least favourite people ever), the political elements was something that the film could easily have done without.